willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### Urgent delivery

 For some time-sensitive communications, admins and other communicators might need to get a message out fast.
-For example, when an event is occurring on a corporate campus or a service outage has begun, admins might need to quickly broadcast such events to all employees so they can be prepared.
+For example, when an event is occurring on a corporate campus or a service outage has begun, admins might need to quickly broadcast such events to some employees so they can be prepared.
 To support communications in such events, admins in Microsoft 365 admin center will be able to select the ‘Urgent messages’ button in the “Top Actions” section.

 The message creation experience for an urgent message is similar to the flow for creating other messages with these exceptions: